Sullurpeta

 Sullurupeta is a town in Tirupati district of Andhra Pradesh, India.
-It is a municipality and the headquarters of Sullurupeta mandal and Sullurupeta revenue division.
+It is a municipality and the headquarters of Sullurpeta mandal and Sullurupeta revenue division.
 It serves as a gateway to Satish Dhawan Space Centre(SDSC) at Sriharikota.

 Geography

 Sullurupeta is located about 77 km east of Tirupati, 90 km south of Nellore and about 83 km north of Chennai, Tamilnadu.
 It is 16 km west of the world-famous ISRO island Sriharikota, where the Indian rockets are launched.
 The Pulicat lake separates Sullurupeta and Sriharikota.
 It has an average elevation of 11 meters (36 feet).